Welcome to my

 the pictures were taken with Starlight Xpress cameras, initially an MX5 CCD,

-chip and 752 x 580 pixels.
-I have been using DSLR land cameras, one modified for astronomical use,
+23.4mm x 15.6mm sensor.
+I have also used DSLR land cameras, one modified for astronomical use,

 and showing they can produce excellent results for astrophotography.